mpobaschnig/vaults/README.md

 It currently uses [gocryptfs](https://github.com/rfjakob/gocryptfs) and [CryFS](https://github.com/cryfs/cryfs/) for encryption.
 Please always keep a backup of your encrypted files.

-Note: This is an early release.
-It should work fine, however, UI might be inconsistent and is about to be polished in following releases.

 ## Dependencies

 This version does not bundle [gocryptfs](https://github.com/rfjakob/gocryptfs) and [CryFS](https://github.com/cryfs/cryfs/) yet, so you need to install them on the host.